 Course type: A Level • Awarding/exam body: Edexcel

-You will read, research independently, question, discuss and argue in small groups in class reacting intelligently and critically.
+You have the option to explore the fascinating history of social, political and cultural change in twentieth century Britain, or Civil Rights in America, where you will explore the roots of the ongoing struggle for recognition and equality in The United States.
+You will read, research independently, question, discuss and debate in small groups in class reacting intelligently and critically.
 You will need to enjoy forming arguments and carefully select evidence to support them.
-We will help individuals to develop clear, concise and accurate powers of expression, orally and on paper.
+We will help individuals to cultivate clear, concise and accurate powers of expression, both orally and in writing.
 Activities will include essays, source work, debate and research.
-History students go on a number of trips including the Tower or London, Hampton Court and university visits.

 We offer a choice of two History courses at SFX: